Wilson Busienei

-Wilson Busienei at the 2004 Olympic Games.

-Wilson Kipkemei Busienei (born 18 August 1981 in Nakasongola) is a Ugandan long-distance runner.
+Wilson Kipkemei Busienei (born 18 August 1981) in Nakasongola district, central Uganda, is a Ugandan long-distance runner.
 He is best known for winning three gold medals at the 2005 Summer Universiade.
 He has represented his country at the World Championship level in cross country running and road running and on the track.
 He took part in the 2004 Summer Olympics, finishing eleventh in the 10,000 metres.
 Busienei has also competed at the Commonwealth Games, having taken fifth in the 10,000 m in 2006.

 He ran at the 2010 Giro al Sas 10,000 m race in Italy in October and crossed the line after Edwin Soi to finish as runner-up.